Lidia Thorpe: Senate

-In a speech to Parliament in May 2021, Thorpe commented negatively on new bail laws being introduced into the Northern Territory and made an assumption that the Attorney-General of the Northern Territory was a white male.
-The attorney-general, Selena Uibo, was an Aboriginal woman.
-Thorpe criticised the laws as racist, while Uibo countered that Thorpe simply said outrageous things to get on television and was not qualified to speak on the Northern Territory's issues.
+In a speech to Parliament in May 2021, Thorpe commented negatively on bail legislation being introduced into the Northern Territory and expressed the assumption that the Attorney-General of the Northern Territory is a white male.
+The Attorney-General, Selena Uibo, an Aboriginal woman, commented that Thorpe is not qualified to speak on Northern Territory issues.

-In December 2021, Thorpe interjected to Liberal senator Hollie Hughes "at least I keep my legs shut", during a Senate discussion about people living with disabilities.
+In December 2021, Thorpe interjected to speaking Liberal senator Hollie Hughes the remark, "at least, I keep my legs shut", during a Senate discussion about people living with disabilities.
 When challenged on the remark, Thorpe told the Chamber: "I just got a view of something over there that disturbed me.
-But I’m happy to retract.”
-Hughes believed the statement was in reference to her autistic son, and was left in tears.
-Later in the evening, Thorpe admitted to "inappropriate remarks" and apologised, but denied any reference to Hughes's son.
+But I'm happy to retract."
+Hughes viewed the statement as a reference to her autistic son, and was reportedly left in tears.
+During a debate later in the evening, Thorpe commented to Hollie Hughes that "at least I keep my legs shut".
+When challenged, Thorpe retracted her comment and apologised to Hughes.
+She said the comment was not a reference to Hughes's family.

-In December 2021, following a fire that damaged the Old Parliament House in Canberra, Thorpe was criticised for tweeting "Seems like the colonial system is burning down.
-Happy New Year everyone #AlwayswasAlwayswillBeAboriginalLand".
-The tweet was criticised by members of both the Coalition and Australian Labor Party.
-Thorpe deleted the tweet an hour later.